schotime/rask-ui/README.md

 ## Why "RASK"?

-The name comes from Norwegian/Swedish meaning "fast" - which captures the essence of this library: fast to write, fast to understand, and fast to run.
+The name comes from Norwegian meaning "fast" - which captures the essence of this library: fast to write, fast to understand, and fast to run.